Achievable logoAchievable logo

 ACT reading key ideas passage detail question

-This is a detail question because it is asking the reader to find something that is literally said in the passage.
-A clue to help you know that this is the case is the language at the beginning of the question.
-“According to the passage” implies that the passage says something, and we have to find out what that is.
+This is a detail question because it asks you to find something explicitly stated in the passage.
+A common clue is the wording at the beginning of the question.
+For example, “According to the passage” signals that the passage directly provides the information - you just need to locate it.

-Here is some other language that detail questions frequently use:
+Here are some other phrases detail questions frequently use:

 • “The passage indicates…”